airbytehq/airbyte/airbyte-webapp/README.md

 # airbyte-webapp

 This module contains the Airbyte Webapp.
 It is a React app written in TypeScript.
-It runs in Docker container.
+It runs in a Docker container.
 A very lightweight nginx server runs in that Docker container and serves the webapp.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).